Catwoman: Hunted: Plot

 Catwoman infiltrates a criminal costume party hosted by Barbara Minerva, the perceived head of Leviathan, to steal a gem called the Cat's Eye Emerald from Gotham City mobster and prospective Leviathan member Black Mask.
 Catwoman evades many pursuing gangsters, but is stopped and knocked out by Batwoman, during which Minerva's aide Tobias Whale recovers the emerald.
 In retaliation, Minerva marks Catwoman for murder.

 Catwoman awakens aboard a plane bound for Shanghai in the custody of Batwoman and Interpol agents Julia Pennyworth and King Faraday.
 The trio explain they are using the emerald as a tracking beacon to locate and apprehend Leviathan's leaders.
 In exchange for her cooperation, they offer Catwoman complete amnesty for her past crimes.
 Catwoman agrees before secretly making contact with her friend Holly to check in with several girls under her care.
 Once they find Leviathan's hideout, Catwoman and Batwoman infiltrate it, but are attacked by hired assassins Cheshire and Nosferata and several high-ranking Leviathan members.
 The Leviathan members are defeated and arrested, though Minerva escapes.
 Catwoman receives her pardon and leaves, seemingly shrugging off the threat Minerva still poses to her life.

 Sometime later, Catwoman is attacked by members of the League of Assassins sent by Talia al Ghul, Leviathan's true leader.
 Catwoman receives help from Batwoman in defeating the assassins, but they are ambushed by Solomon Grundy.
 Though he knocks out Batwoman, Catwoman defeats him.
 Angered by this, Minerva transforms into her werecheetah form and attacks Catwoman.
-Despite receiving grievous injuries, the latter taunts Minerva, revealing she recently dismantled one of Leviathan's human trafficking rings and rescued the captives.
+Despite receiving grievous injuries, Catwoman taunts Minerva, revealing she recently dismantled one of Leviathan's human trafficking rings and rescued the captives.
 Minerva lunges for her, but Catwoman dodges and strangles her before they are separated by a lightning strike, with Batwoman rescuing Catwoman while Minerva is incapacitated.

 As Interpol takes Minerva and Grundy into custody, Catwoman warns Faraday that Leviathan is still active before retrieving the emerald and leaving to rob the Tower of London.